 From the City Manager's budget message:

 Strong communities spring from robust civic engagement.
 To build a strong community, it’s important to encourage dialogue from an array of interests.
 For many years, the City has worked with its neighborhood associations to encourage an open dialogue that has fueled innovation and engagement.
-In FY2014-15, the City partnered with the Roseville Coalition of Neighborhood Associations to hold an inaugural citywide neighborhood association conference where topics included neighborhood resources, planning and growth, code enforcement and environmental stewardship.
-The Police Department has an officer at each of the two dozen or so monthly neighborhood association meetings, and the City actively engages with the leadership of the neighborhood associations on a range of issues.
+The Public Affairs & Communications Department attends monthly meetings of both the Roseville Coalition of Neighborhood Associations and the Sun City Government Affairs Committee; and the Police Department has an officer at each of the two dozen or so monthly neighborhood association meetings;

 City representatives work with the Roseville Chamber of Commerce and various civic groups, industry associations, and public-interest forums to raise awareness of community issues and broaden the discussion on solutions.
 At the same time, City Council members host town hall-style meetings called “Council Coffees,” where they engage in informal discussion with community members on topics of interest, ensuring another opportunity for the community to join the conversation.